6. Dolphin – Phase 3#

 6.3.7.
 Literals#

-Dolphin supports integer and string literals.
+This phase of Dolphin supports integer and boolean literals.

 • An integer literal is any number within the range \(-2^{63}\) to \(2^{63}-1\).
 Integer literals out of this range are invalid.